 See our blog post on Unmissable Island day trips.

 The Far North Line to Thurso and Wick

 The most northerly railway in the UK stretches from Inverness up to Thurso.
 In theory, you could change at Dingwall and head north, but the timetables mean it normally makes more sense to stop over and change in Inverness.

 Built between 1862 and 1874, this line was critical in both world wars as the main supply line to the naval base in Scapa Flow on Orkney.

-Thurso and Wick are both worth a visit - Wick, in particular, has a lovely castle and the world's shortest street!
+Thurso and Wick are both worth a visit - Wick, in particular, has a lovely castle and is home to the world's shortest street!